Alan Dowson: Managing career

 He was appointed Woking manager in May 2018.
 In his first season in charge Dowson took Woking to a 2nd-placed finish, gaining promotion to the National League with a 1–0 win against Welling United in the playoff-final.
 The club also enjoyed its most successful FA Cup run in almost two decades, defeating Swindon Town to earn a famous home tie with Premier League club Watford in the Third Round of the FA Cup.
 Woking, the only Level 6 side left in the competition, lost the match 2–0.
 On 28 February 2022, Dowson was sacked by the club following a "prolonged run of poor form in the league", ending his four-year association with the Surrey-based side.

 In May 2022 he became manager of Dartford.
 Dowson oversaw an impressive start to the season that saw him awarded the National League South Manager of the Month award for October 2022.

+On 11 January 2024, Dowson was relieved of his management duties at Dartford.

+On 7 March 2024, Dowson was appointed manager of National League South club Hemel Hempstead Town on an interim basis until the end of the season.
+He departed the club on 15 April 2024 with one match of the season remaining.

+In August 2025, Dowson joined National League club Aldershot Town as a first-team coach.
+On 14 October 2025, following the resignation of manager Tommy Widdrington, he was put in joint-caretaker charge alongside Hugo Langton.